14 Top-Rated Campgrounds near San Francisco, CA

 2. Haypress Campground, Tennessee Valley

-For a heartier hike-in campground in the Tennessee Valley, the Hawk Campground can also be reached from the parking area.
-Accessible with a three-mile hike, the Hawk Campground has three sites with similar accommodations.
-Both Haypress Campground and Hawk Campground are free to use and must be reserved ahead of time before packing in any gear.
+For a heartier hike-in campground in the Tennessee Valley, the Hawk Campground is also accessible from the parking area with a three-mile hike.
+The Hawk Campground has three sites with similar accommodations.
+Both Haypress Campground and Hawk Campground are free to use and must be reserved ahead of time.

 Address: Marin Headlands, Sausalito, California